Sumolari/swift-relationship-graph/README.md

-This project is a small utility to create a dependency graph for protocols, classes and structs in a Swift codebase.
+This project is a small utility to create a relationship graph for protocols, classes and structs in a Swift codebase.

 # Examples